buyukkanber/vhrv/README.md

 If you make use of the VHRV dataset, please cite our following paper: https://doi.org/10.1016/j.rsase.2025.101641

-Copyright Notice.
-These slides are distributed under the Creative Commons License.

 We make this dataset available for **academical purposes only**.
 You may not use or distribute this dataset for commercial purposes.